 A number of attributes of location are measured as the minimum walking distance to a destination, and even though different specifications have been tested, all benefitted by being treated as logarithmic to compensate for distance decay.
 The access to highway (WD to Highway Ramp) is specified as the walking distance to any highway ramp.
 This is to try to capture the effect of car accessibility rather than the noise effect often associated with the actual stretch of the road.
 A popular destination in Olso is the natural reserve called Marka, it is in fact two different forests, one in the north and one in the south.
 The variable specification (WD to Marka) is simply the minimum walking distance to either the northern or the southern Marka.
 Access to open water (WD to Open Water) has been estimated to have a positive effect on housing prices before.
 In our case, the accessibility to water is specified as the shortest walking distance to a water body with a surface larger than 300,000 m2 or water body with a publicly maintained swimming area.
 Accessibility to park (WD to Park) is measured as the minimum walking distance to publicly maintained green spaces that are treated as parks by the municipality.
 The shortest walking distance to a nearest primary school (WD to School) is calculated as well.
 We collated primary schools that were registered on the municipality’s homepage.
 Access to public transit was tested in many ways, both with different radii and with different destinations to find the best fit.

-Spatial configuration has been measured as network integration on radius 3, 12 and 30 and angular choice on the radius 2, 5, and 10 kilometre walking distance.
+Spatial configuration has been measured as network integration on radius 3, 12, and 30 and angular choice on the radius 2, 5, and 10 kilometre walking distance.
 Radii was chosen to capture both local and global characteristics in the spatial configuration.
 The analysis was made with PST on a hand drawn axial map, which was converted to a segment map for the choice analyses.
 The values assigned to every point of sale are from the closest line in space, which was done through the FME software.